 Evaluation Team members assess the students work, presentations & report.

-Note, that for students taking the major in Fluid Mechanics of Mechanical Engineering Modeling MSc, various Final Project A proposals are announced also by the Department of Hydrodynamic Systems (under their own subject code BMEGEVGMWDA)
+Note, that for students taking the major in Fluid Mechanics of Mechanical Engineering Modelling MSc various Final Project A proposals are announced also by the Dept. Hydrodynamic Systems (under their own subject code BME-GEVGMWDA).